Q: What is a Signature Scholarship?

 Q: Am I more likely to receive a Signature Scholarship if I participate in an Interview Day?

-A: We prefer all scholarship nominees to visit campus for an in-person interview, but we also understand that schedules and cost of transportation will prevent some nominees from visiting campus.
-Therefore, all nominees who participate in an interview, whether in-person or by phone, will be similarly considered for a scholarship.
+A: While we prefer all scholarship nominees to visit campus for an in-person interview, but we also understand that it may be best to conduct interviews by phone or virtual meeting.
+Therefore, all nominees who participate in an interview, whether in-person or remotely, will be similarly considered for a scholarship.

 Q: Do I attend Interview Day alone or can I bring guests?